PricelessToolkit/ESPBell-LITE/README.md

 ____________

-## Uploading the ESPhome Firmware
+## Uploading the ESPHome Firmware
 > [!NOTE]
-> Ready-made boards already come with ESPhome firmware flashed, so you don't need to reprogram it via USB.
+> Ready-made boards already come with ESPHome firmware flashed, so you don't need to reprogram it via USB.
 All settings are done through WI-FI

 To upload the firmware into ESPBell-LITE you will need two things.
 - Regular USB-TTL 3.3v adapter.
 I have [open-source USB-TTL](https://github.com/PricelessToolkit/UNIProg_Programmer) project, in case you don’t have a TTL adapter yet and want to assemble it yourself.